-As a recruiter or hiring manager, you have probably seen it all.
-Although most people know they should put a decent and representative email on their resume, you would be surprised about how many people don´t.
-Innocent high school Hotmail email directions are just the light version, email@example.com is probably not the greatest email account to score a job but it´s not very inappropriate either.
+Recruiters and hiring managers have seen it all when it comes to the worst email addresses ever.
+Although most people know they should put a decent and representative email on their resume, you would be surprised about how many people don’t.
+Innocent high school Hotmail email directions are just the light version, email@example.com is probably not the greatest email account to score a job but it’s not very inappropriate, either.
 Still, as a job candidate, you need to realize that your resume probably will immediately end up on the “no pile” if you have a weird or inappropriate email address.

-Some recruiters even claim they don´t open emails from abroad if they come from a Hotmail / gmail /other free account because they don´t know if it´s safe and are afraid to be invaded by viruses or other malware.
-And although that may be a little extreme in our mind, after all not everyone has a university or corporate email address they can or want to use, it is important to be conscious about the email address you´re putting on your resume to increase the chances of success for finding a job.
+Some recruiters even claim they don’t open emails from abroad if they come from a Hotmail / Gmail/other free account because they don’t know if it’s safe and are afraid to be invaded by viruses or other malware.
+Although that may be a little extreme, in our mind, after all, not everyone has a university or corporate email address they can or want to use.
+And it is important to be conscious about the email address you´re putting on your resume to increase the chances of success for finding a job.

 Thanks to their experience reviewing thousands and thousands of resumes, recruiters agree that below categories are the worst because they are simple so unprofessional and therefore will immediately kill your chances of getting the job: